rockettheme/docs/Docs/phpbb/styles/corvus/INDEX.md

 Introduction
 -----

 Corvus is a phpBB3 style focused on content.
-It's built with rich media and text blocks on a foundation of detailed design elements.
+It is built with rich media and text blocks on a foundation of detailed design elements.
 This style spruces up your forum with easily configured items.

 ![][style]